jorisvandenbossche/course-python-data/notebooks/python_intro/04-control-flow.md

 <details><summary>Hints</summary>

 - To loop through a dictionary, make sure to use the `items()` to be able to use the key (location) and the value (concentration)
 - Multiple conditions can be combined using `|` or `&`.
-Make sure to add round brackets fo the order of execution is respected.
+Make sure to add round brackets so the order of execution is respected.
 - To include the variables in the print statement, check the [formatted string literals](https://docs.python.org/3/tutorial/inputoutput.html#formatted-string-literals)

 </details>